Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane: Reduction to Shortest-Paths

+\paragraph*{Optimal and approximate solutions to point-separation} We now highlight some properties of the homology cover and $\overline{G}$ that will be useful for our approximation algorithms.
+First, we have the following important property of paths between vertex pairs in $\overline{G}$ corresponding to the same planar object: \begin{observation}[\cite{spalding2025separating}] For a set of planar objects $\cC$ and planar points $s,t$, let $\overline{\cC}$ be the corresponding set of objects in the homology cover space.
+Let $c\in\cC$, and let $c^{-1}$ and $c^1$ be the corresponding objects in $\overline{\cC}$.
+Let $\overline{G}$ be the geometric intersection graph of $\overline{\cC}$ in the homology cover space.
+Let $S$ be the set of vertices along some path in $\overline{G}$ from $c^{-1}$ to $c^1$.
+Then, the set of planar objects inducing the vertices in $S$ separates $s$ and $t$. \end{observation}

-Finally, we arrive at the main characterization of the point-separation problem as a form of shortest-path problem: \begin{proposition} For a set of objects $\cC$, and the graph $\overline G$, let $D_c$ denote the elements along an arbitrary shortest-path in $\overline{G}$ from $c^{-1}$ to $c^1$.
-Then, the objects in $\cC$ corresponding to the vertices along this path together separate $s$ and $t$ -- in fact, this is true of \emph{any} path between $c^{-1}$ and $c^1$ $\overline{G}$.
-Let $F_c\subset\cC$ denote the objects in this induced separating set.
-If $D_c$ is the shortest such path over all $c\in\cC$, then the set $F_c$ is an optimal solution to the point-separation problem, Furthermore, an object $c\in C$ is a part of an optimal solution if and only if $F_c$ itself is an optimal solution.
-Consequently, for $c'\in F_c$, $|F_{c'}|\leq|F_c|$ and $|D_{c'}|\leq|D_c|$. \end{proposition} See \cref{fig:example-curves-isect-cover:path} for an example of such a path, and see \cref{fig:example-curves-isect-cover:sep} for the corresponding set of objects.
+See \cref{fig:homology-cover-objects-projection} (middle and right) for an example of such a path, its corresponding planar set of objects, and a visualization of how the union of such objects separates $s$ and $t$ in the plane.
+While this observation suggests a relationship between $\overline{G}$ and the point-separation problem, it does not offer a complete characterization.
+To obtain such a characterization, we must consider \emph{shortest} paths: \begin{proposition}[\cite{spalding2025separating}] For a set of objects $\cC$, the graph $\overline G$, and an object $c\in\cC$, let $D_c$ denote the elements along an arbitrary shortest-path in $\overline{G}$ from $c^{-1}$ to $c^1$, and let $F_c\subset\cC$ denote the corresponding planar objects that separate $s$ and $t$.
+If $D_c$ is the shortest such path over all $c\in\cC$, or (equivalently) $F_c$ is the smallest such set over all $c\in\cC$, then $F_c$ is an optimal solution to the point-separation problem.
+Moreover, for any $c\in\cC$, and for $d\in F_c$, we get $|F_d|\leq|F_c|$ and $|D_d|\leq|D_c|$. \end{proposition}

+The last property guarantees that any element of the optimum solution itself induces an optimum solution.

-Since we are particularly interested in approximation algorithms for point-separation, we will point out an important consequence of this result: \begin{corollary} Let $c,c'\in C$ be objects, and let $b,b'$ be indicator bits.
-Suppose that $c^{b}$ and $c'^{b'}$ are at distance $d$ in the intersection graph $\overline G$ in the homology cover, or that $c$ and $c'$ are at distance $d$ in the intersection graph $G$ in the plane.
-Then $|D_{c'}|\leq|D_c|+2d$, and $|F_{c'}|\leq|F_c|+d$. \end{corollary}
+We are interested in approximation algorithms for point-separation, so we point out the following important consequence of this result: \begin{corollary} Let $c,d\in \cC$ be objects, and let $i,j\in\{-1,1\}$.
+Suppose that $c^i$ and $d^j$ are at distance $r$ in the intersection graph $\overline G$ in the homology cover.
+Then $|D_d|\leq|D_c|+2r$, and $|F_d|\leq|F_c|+r$. \end{corollary}